 - Condition 2: Incubation Time

 We will import the raw CPM data together with control results and a plate map, and would like to calculate the % Inhibition.
 We also have to capture the two conditions: the strain and the time period.
 The rule of thumb is to create one protocol for each condition, so for our example this means a total of 6 protocols, one for each cell line at each time point.
-To minimize the number of protocols however, we will create three protocols, one for each cell line.
+However, to minimize the number of protocols, we will create only three protocols, one for each cell line.
 The two time-points will become two separate readout definitions.

 Let's start by creating a single protocol for the 3D7 strain.